PovedaAqui/cybertraceai-ops/README.md

 # CyberTrace

 CyberTrace is an open-source AI agent designed to simplify network management through natural language interactions.
-It currently specializes in Cisco networking devices, with plans to expand support to other vendors like SONIC.
+It currently specializes in Cisco networking devices, with plans to expand support to other vendors like SONiC and Juniper.

 ## Overview